WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

   The year is 198X.
 Higher learning institutions and private defense contractors have linked mainframe computers via the *ARPANET Project*.
 The stated goal is sharing of resources and communication.
 A (likely intentional) bug in the encryption scheme allows easy access to any system.
 You recently exploited this with the help of *JRH*, a graduate student in Cambridge.

-  A tool developed in Palo Alto, CA by a *CYCLOPS* proxy company allows beaming of human consciousness into a virtual office environment named the *Ideaspace*.
-Computer labs have installed these beaming chairs for development or demonstration, and some are used every day.
-Publicly, there are no known side effects...
+  A tool developed in Palo Alto, CA by a *CYCLOPS* proxy company allows beaming of human consciousness into a virtual office environment named the *Ideaspace*, a digital skyscraper visualized as an endless series of floors.
+State of the art technology provides high-resolution 2-bit monochromatic graphics.

-  === Inside the Ideaspace

-  State of the art technology provides high-res 2-bit monochromatic graphics.
 There is a lot of dithering, but text looks really good.
 Users can conduct common tasks like document editing, programming, or system administration.
 They can even access any ARPANET server.

+  Computer labs have installed these beaming chairs for development or demonstration, and some are used every day.
+Publicly, there are no known side effects...
 ]

 #let panel_2 = panel_template(
   fill: none,
   inset: (top: 8pt, x: 8pt, bottom: 4pt),
 )[
+  = Users & Daemons

+  *Users* represent a person's Ideaspace session, full-beam or otherwise: gray capsules in a roughly humanoid shape.
+JRH's hacks disguise you as one of them, but not all are fooled - you're _rogue_, not authorized to be there.

+  *Daemons* represent a system process, (re)generated as needed.
+Common Daemons are "cute" to discourage attacks from new Users: about three feet tall, rotund, with conical horns.
+They love *TOKENS*, eating them like candy or cigarettes, and perform their only programmed task (save a file, message a User, fetch news, etc.) in exchange for one.
+Other Daemons are modeled after fantasy creatures and have more complex programming.

   = Floor transmission <floor-transmission>

-  You're breaching the ARPANET with a hacked up tech demo -- don't expect to go unnoticed with all your bits intact.
-Roll *1D6* to determine what happens when FIST moves to a new floor, consequences apply to everyone:
+  FIST is breaching the Ideaspace with a hacked up tech demo -- don't expect to go unnoticed with all your bits intact.
+Transmitting between floors can cause *DATA LOSS* -- *PARITY BITS* can be found to correct errors.
+When FIST transmits to a new floor, roll *1D6* for complications:

   + *Data corruption.* Consume a PARITY BIT or gain a level of DATA LOSS (see below).
   + *Noise.* Consume a PARITY BIT or take 1 DAMAGE.